Kofukuji Temple 興福寺

 While this one may not be the tallest in the country, it makes up for it with impressive age, dating back to the 12th century.

-Two of the curiousities of the site are the octagonal halls, Hoku-endo and Nan-endo, created in wood by Buddhist monks.
+Two of the curiosities of the site are the octagonal halls, Hokuendo and Nanendo, created in wood by Buddhist monks.
 Although the mound-like stupa typically have a smooth, round shape, the unusual shape of these halls has made them a popular part of the temple.

-The East Golden Hall, Tokon-do, is the only one of three original golden halls that remain standing today.
-However, the main Central Golden Hall is currently undergoing a full scale reconstruction, and is scheduled for completion in 2018.
+The East Golden Hall, Tokondo, is the only one of three original golden halls that remain standing today.
+The main Central Golden Hall just finished undergoing a full scale reconstruction, reopened in October, 2018.

 The statues are made from a variety of materials, such as the dry-lacquer Ashura statue, gilded wooden images of the bodhisattvas, the bronze head of the Medicine Buddha, as well as the golden Buddha.